When I started traveling over a decade ago, one of the first things I did was move abroad to teach English.

 Getting your foot in the door with any ESL experience will help you move up the ladder and secure better jobs down the road.
 Leverage whatever opportunities you can.

-Of course, getting a TEFL certificate is highly recommended, but there are still lots of jobs out there where you don’t need one.
+Of course, getting a TEFL certificate is highly recommended, but there are still many jobs where you don’t need one.

 9. It can help you learn a new language.

-Spending a more extended period in a new destination will give you a huge leg up when it comes to learning a language.
+Spending a more extended period in a new destination will give you a huge leg up when learning a language.